 - While they don’t have the latest bells and whistles of the best years, they also avoid the major headaches of the worst years.

-Think of these as the “Goldilocks” years – not too hot, not too cold, just right for some buyers.
+Think of these as the “Goldilocks” years – not too warm, not too cold, just right for some buyers.

 The Worst Years: 2014, 2015

 Now, let’s talk about the troublemakers of the third generation – 2014 and 2015.
-These early birds caught a few worms:
+These swift risers caught a few worms:

 - Engine and transmission gremlins: Owners reported issues like crankshaft bearing failures and cracked engine mounts.
 Not exactly what you want to hear from your peppy little car.